 Breach Prevention and Response:

-Implement measures to prevent data breaches and establish incident response procedures that can quickly identify, contain, and remediate security incidents affecting personal data.
+Implement measures to prevent data breaches and establish incident response procedures that can quickly identify, contain, remediate, and support breach response for security incidents affecting personal data, including breach notification and breach reporting obligations under the Act.

 Develop comprehensive incident response that addresses Indian notification requirements while coordinating with international breach obligations and business continuity needs.